-Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with an education, health and care plan that names their school.
-Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.
+Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with an education, health and care plan (EHCP) that names their school.

 If there are fewer applications than places available at a school all applicants will be admitted.
 If there are more applications than places available, the criteria outlined below will be used to prioritise applications: